imain/container-check/README.rst

 Notes
 -----

+- It mounts in your local /etc/yum configuration for updates.
 - It uses a process pool to run containers in parallel.
 - It commits the containers back with the same tag.